manuel-rhdt/blog.manuel-reinhardt.com/content/post/intro-to-harfbuzz.markdown

 # The C API of HarfBuzz
 So, that's enough theory at least for the moment.
 We will now take a look at the functions and types that HarfBuzz provides us with.

 HarfBuzz aims to be as portable as possible and exposes a C API for easy integration into any system.
 The API is also designed to be thread-safe with memory management done through atomic reference counting.
 Unfortunately the [API documentation](https://harfbuzz.github.io) of HarfBuzz is not very extensive and it is the reason for writing this article to provide a quick but useful introduction.
+Still you should consult the documentation a lot since the function names themselves are relatively self-explanatory and you get a good idea what this library is capable of and what is out of scope.

+It should also be mentioned that there exists a python wrapper for HarfBuzz that is maintained in the same repository as HarfBuzz itself.

 ## Overview of the shaping process
 The main function in HarfBuzz that "does all the work" is `hb_shape`.
 Its full signature reads